kaydub14/WGSSProject/WomenInTech.md

-# Searching for Trends in Technology Trends through Topic Modeling
+# Searching for Trends in Technology through Topic Modeling

 #   Abstract